Ax199/esx_hifi-fixed/README.md

 bug with radio item fixed, now it's by command 'boombox'.

-example to put the music with this link https://www.youtube.com/watch?v=ripRn9OLrOQ&t=3s&ab_channel=TheBreakMusic, is put after the 'watch?v=' So ripRn9OLrOQ
+example to put the music with this link https://www.youtube.com/watch?v=ripRn9OLrOQ&t=3s&ab_channel=TheBreakMusic, is put after the "watch?v=" So ripRn9OLrOQ